secretstartups/handbook/business-technology/data-team/data-quality/index.html.md

 The **GitLab Data Quality Program** focuses on improving GitLab's productivity and efficiency through continual improvement to Data.
 The program works to accomplish this goal by creating reliable processes to identify, monitor, and fix Data problems.
-The scope of Data Quality all GitLab managed data and is only bounded by availability of data in the [Enterprise Data Warehouse](https://about.gitlab.com/handbook/business-technology/data-team/platform/#our-data-stack) because the EDW provides the ability to scan and detect data quality issues over large volumes of data data at scale.
+The scope of Data Quality all GitLab managed data and is only bounded by availability of data in the [Enterprise Data Warehouse](https://about.gitlab.com/handbook/business-technology/data-team/platform/#our-data-stack) because the EDW provides the ability to scan and detect data quality issues over large volumes of data at scale and across multiple source systems.

 **Do you have a Data Quality issue?** Please see [Data Quality Issue Workflow](handbook/source/handbook/business-technology/data-team/how-we-work/#data-quality-issue-workflow) to get started.
 {: .alert .alert-success}